miguelgondu/bayesian_dungeoncrawler/readme.md

-# Roguelike web app
+# Bayesian Roguelike

+This web app was used in the second experiment of the paper [*Fast Game Content Adaptation Through Bayesian-based Player Modelling*](https://arxiv.org/abs/2105.08484), which was presented at CoG2021.

 This web app tests three systems for dynamic difficulty adjustment:
 - Serving levels completely at random (see `random_experiment.py`).
 - Serving levels with noisy hill-climbing (see `baseline_experiment.py`), and
 - Serving levels using Bayesian Optimization with a Gaussian Process model and UCB as an acquisition function (see `zelda_experiment.py`).

-If you want to know more about our research, [read our paper](https://arxiv.org/abs/2005.07677) (which tests the Bayesian Optimization approach on planning agents).

 ## Running this webapp